Taikamya/photo_editor/README.md

 - Only applied some filters to an image.

-- Lacking features and implementations.
+- Lack features.

 - Completely out-of-date.

 CHANGELOG

 02/08/2022
-- UPDATED DEPENDENCIES
+- UPDATED DEPENDENCIES, PATHS AND ASSETS

-- BEGINNING OF A COMPLETE REWORK
+- MAYBE A REWORK WITH MORE FEATURES?